 The shortest response I have goes like this: “Beer Sales” have been declining for years, if by sales you mean volume.
 One tastier, more expensive, higher alcohol beer replaces two Coors Lights.
 People spend more money on less craft beer, switching from (say) Coors Light to New Belgium.
 Volume drops translates to “beer sales are down.”
 That is incident number one.

 Marijuana is legalized for medicinal use in several states and added for recreational use in others.
-People stop buying pot in their shady neighbor’s garage and start buying it at shops and dispensaries.
+People stop buying pot in their shady neighbor’s garage and start buying it at shops and dispensaries, or they grow it from seeds available on ILGM and other sites.
 Tax is collected and revenue and volumes are noted.
 That is incident number two.

 The fact that these both happened are co-incidences, but the only evidence that it even might be causal is the fact that loudmouths like me keep arguing about whether or not it is.
 In fact, it will take another generation or so to see if people start choosing marijuana to the exclusion of craft beer because we haven’t had a generation yet that could make that choice.
-Until now, it has been uncommon for people to smoke or drink beer, one to the complete exclusion of the other.
+Right now we’re barely able to see enough companies provide dispensaries with things like cannabis insurance, for goodness sake.
+Plus, until now, it has been uncommon for people to smoke or drink beer, one to the complete exclusion of the other.

 I try to lay off the super stoner references as much as I try to lay off the Pulitzer Prize-winning poetry criticism, but it always struck me that Bob Dylan was making an observation rather than an injunction in Rainy Day Women #12 & 35.
 “Everybody must get stoned,” is the only explanation for the experience of running into person after person who smokes casually or socially.

 So for the squares, here’s a little concession: The people who used to buy a Natty Light suitcase for a Friday night because they didn’t know any drug dealers probably do by a 12-Pack instead on their way home from the dispensary.
-Still, the number of people who like to smoke pot but actually can’t get any is phenomenally low.
+Still, the number of people who like to smoke pot but actually can’t get any is phenomenally low, it’s being made tremendously easier with legal dispensaries, and also headshops such as King’s Pipe for example, that you can find smoking equipment and accessories that can actually make it much easier to combust and inhale marijuana smoke.
 Some people are afraid of legal consequences, sure, but those aren’t necessarily the people who also are trying to blunt their senses with a gallon of cheap beer every night.